 Here are some documents that I have created using an infographic template on Canva.

-E-Books: I’ve create eBooks for #healthed class but as an Apple fan I use iBooks Author or Book Creator.
+E-Books: I’ve created eBooks for #healthed class but as an Apple fan I use iBooks Author or Book Creator.
 However, inspired by some documents that Jorge Rodriguez shared a few years ago I played around with creating eBooks.
 Again, Canva has the free templates that you need, and then as mentioned above you can embed live links, allowing you to send readers to other sites, links to videos or podcasts etc. These can easily be shared as digital files and read on any device, including kindles.

 You can click this link and open it in any PDF reader on a Kindle, iPad, computer etc and access all of the live links.
 I’ve pasted some images of a page from one of my magazines below, but I urge you to check out the interactive magazine version.
 It was simple to create and might be a great way for you to create packets and eBooks with your students.